 2. Consider the Way it was Made

-Once you’ve considered the type of flour used to make the bread, the next step is to consider is how the bread was actually made.
+Once you’ve considered the type of flour used to make the bread, the next step is to consider how the bread was actually made.
 There are essentially two primary ways to make bread; the traditional method or the commercial method.

 Traditional Bread Process

 In the traditional bread process, flour and water are combined to create a ‘starter’ that reacts with wild yeast and lactobacilli bacteria present in the air, which is left to slowly ferment.
 This starter, or natural leaven, is then paired with additional flour and salt and used to make the dough rise.
 The rising alone is a multi-stage process that can take hours, and by the time the loaf goes into the oven, it can be up to three days in the making.
-The initial starter is then kept alive through ongoing feedings for the purpose of leavening additional bread dough in an on-going manner, and it is the actual process of natural leavening with wild yeast that defines a loaf as sourdough.
+The initial starter is then kept alive through ongoing feedings for the purpose of leavening additional bread dough in an ongoing manner, and it is the actual process of natural leavening with wild yeast that defines a loaf as sourdough.
 Not only does this traditional process of making bread only involve three ingredients, but the natural fermentation process helps to pre-digest the grains to make them more easily digested and their nutrients more bio-available once consumed.
-In fact, it is the bacteria present in the fermentation process that helps to mitigate the negative health impacts of the bran, germs, phytic acid and gluten present in the grains.
+In fact, it is the bacteria present in the fermentation process that helps to mitigate the negative health impacts of the bran, germs, phytic acid, and gluten present in the grains.

 Modern Commercial Bread Process

 The second most popular method is the commercial bread method using baker’s yeast.
-Because the process of making bread from traditional methods is so time-consuming, up to three days in the making, in the late 19th-century baker’s yeast was developed to help speed up the fermentation process of the flour and, therefore, large-scale industrial baking soon flourished.
-Although the invention on baker’s yeast did help to speed up production time and reduce costs, the lack of natural fermentation does not allow for the same nutritional benefits.
+Because the process of making bread from traditional methods is so time-consuming, up to three days in the making, in the late 19th century baker’s yeast was developed to help speed up the fermentation process of the flour and, therefore, large-scale industrial baking soon flourished.
+Although the invention of baker’s yeast did help to speed up production time and reduce costs, the lack of natural fermentation does not allow for the same nutritional benefits.
 Without the natural bacteria present in the dough, the anti-nutrients present in the grains are not broken down in the same manner.
-Therefore, when baker’s yeast is being used to prepare bread, sprouted grain flours are a more ideal flour to use given the sprouting process has already helped to mitigate the negative impacts of the anti-nutrients.
+Therefore, when baker’s yeast is being used to prepare bread, sprouted grain flours is a more ideal flour to use given the sprouting process has already helped to mitigate the negative impacts of the anti-nutrients.

 3. Consider the Ingredients

-Although real bread is only made with minimal ingredients; flour, water and salt, most of the bread found in our grocery stores today contains much more than that.
-Not only will bread made with refined flour contain added vitamins and minerals (which is required by law in Canada), but many commercial breads will also contain added sugar, vegetable oils, flavours and additives to help preserve their texture and keep them shelf-stable.
+Although real bread is only made with minimal ingredients; flour, water, and salt, most of the bread found in our grocery stores today contains much more than that.
+Not only will bread made with refined flour contain added vitamins and minerals (which is required by law in Canada), but many commercial breads will also contain added sugar, vegetable oils, flavors, and additives to help preserve their texture and keep them shelf-stable.
 Although enriched flours are not something to be overly concerned with, the unnecessary additives and preservatives are certainly less than ideal.
 If you’re not sure what your bread contains, just read the ingredients because you might be surprised at what you find.

 So, is bread good for you?